Can \v{C}encov meet Petz?: Introduction

 \section{Introduction}

-Cencov's and Petz's theorems are two pillars of classical and quantum information geometry, respectively, but their mathematical formulation is quite different as it relies on the mathematics of probability distributions in the classical case, and on the mathematics of quantum states in the quantum case.
-Recently, $W^{*}$-algebras and normal states on them are being employed as a common mathematical framework unifying classical and quantum information geometry \cite{C-I-J-M-2019,C-J-S-2020,C-J-S-2020-02,C-J-S-2022,C-DN-J-S-2023}, and in this short contribution we would like to exploit this mathematical framework in order to formulate a problem that unifies those answered by Cencov and Petz, respectively.
-At this purpose, let us briefly recall Cencov's and Petz's results.
+\v{C}encov's\footnote{Sometimes, the name \v{C}encov is also spelled Chentsov.} and Petz's theorems are two pillars of classical and quantum information geometry, respectively, but their mathematical formulation is quite different as it relies on the mathematics of probability distributions in the classical case, and on the mathematics of quantum states in the quantum case.
+Recently, $W^{*}$-algebras and normal states on them are being employed as a common mathematical framework unifying classical and quantum information geometry \cite{C-DN-J-S-2023,C-I-J-M-2019,C-J-S-2020-02,C-J-S-2020,C-J-S-2022,Kostecki-2011,Kostecki-2016}, and in this short contribution we would like to exploit this mathematical framework in order to formulate a problem that unifies those answered by \v{C}encov and Petz, respectively.
+At this purpose, let us briefly recall \v{C}encov's and Petz's results.

-Cencov's theorem proves that, among all possible families of Riemannian metric tensors on (the interior of) finite-dimensional simplexes, the Fisher-Rao metric tensor is the only one (up to an overall positive constant) which is invariant with respect to the class of Markov maps known as congruent embeddings \cite{Cencov-1982}.
-Specifically, let $\mathcal{X}_{n}$ denote a discrete set with $n$-elements.
-It is well-known that the space of probability measures on $\mathcal{X}_{n}$ can be identified with the $n$-simplex
+\v{C}encov's theorem proves that, among all possible families of Riemannian metric tensors on (the interior of) finite-dimensional simplexes, the Fisher-Rao metric tensor is the only one (up to an overall positive constant) which is invariant with respect to the class of Markov maps known as congruent embeddings \cite{Cencov-1982}.
+Specifically, let $\mathcal{X}_{(n+1)}$ denote a discrete set with $(n+1)$-elements.
+It is well-known that the space of probability measures on $\mathcal{X}_{(n+1)}$ can be identified with the $n$-simplex

-The $n$-simplex is a manifold with corners and its highest-dimensional stratum $\Delta_{n}$ is composed by all those $\mathbf{p}\in\overline{\Delta}_{n}$ such that $p^{j}>0$ for $j\in[1,\cdots, n]$.
-A linear map $M\colon \mathbb{R}^{n}\rightarrow \mathbb{R}^{m}$ is called a \grit{Markov map} if $M(\overline{\Delta}_{n})\subseteq \overline{\Delta}_{m}$, and a Markov map $M$ is called faithful if $M(\Delta_{n})\subseteq \Delta_{m}$.
+The $n$-simplex is a manifold with corners and its highest-dimensional stratum $\Delta_{n}$ is composed by all those $\mathbf{p}\in\overline{\Delta}_{n}$ such that $p^{j}>0$ for $j\in[1,\cdots, n+1]$.
+A linear map $M\colon \mathbb{R}^{n+1}\rightarrow \mathbb{R}^{m+1}$ is called a \grit{Markov map} if $M(\overline{\Delta}_{n})\subseteq \overline{\Delta}_{m}$, and a Markov map $M$ is called faithful if $M(\Delta_{n})\subseteq \Delta_{m}$.
 A faithful Markov map is called a \grit{congruent embedding} if $M(\Delta_{n})\subseteq \Delta_{m}$ and it admits a left-inverse $N$ which is still a faithful Markov map.
 A characterization of congruent embedding can be found in \cite{Campbell-1986,Cencov-1982}.

-\begin{problem} Determine all families $\{G_{n}\}$, where $n>1$ and $G_{n}$ is a Riemannian metric tensor on $\Delta_{n}$, satisfying the invariance property
+\begin{problem} Determine all families $\{G_{n}\}$, where $n>0$ and $G_{n}$ is a Riemannian metric tensor on $\Delta_{n}$, satisfying the invariance property

 for all congruent embeddings $M$. \end{problem}